8500 Palmetto Commerce Parkway

 The Community Emergency Response Team (CERT) concept was developed and implemented by the City of Los Angeles Fire Department in 1985.
-They recognized that citizens would very likely be on their own during the early stages of a disaster.
+They recognized that residents would very likely be on their own during the early stages of a disaster.

-Accordingly, they decided some basic training in disaster survival and rescue skills would improve the ability of citizens to survive until responders or other assistance could arrive.
+Accordingly, they decided some basic training in disaster survival and rescue skills would improve the ability of residents to survive until responders or other assistance could arrive.
 Their training program proved to be so beneficial, that the Federal Emergency Management Agency felt that the concept and the program should be made available to communities nationwide.

 CERT teams can be comprised of neighbors, fellow employees within an industry, schools, church groups, civic organizations, etc. To qualify as a neighborhood team, at least three members from a designated area or organization need to participate in and complete the training program.

 This course is recommended for any group interested in learning basic skills that are important to know in a disaster when emergency services are not available.
 This training will provide the participant with valuable skills needed to survive in a disaster or other life-threatening emergency.

 Topics to be covered include disaster fire suppression, disaster medical operations, light search and rescue skills; as well as disaster psychology and teamwork.

 Local government prepares for everyday emergencies.
 However, during a disaster, the number and scope of incidents can overwhelm conventional emergency services.
 The Community Emergency Response Team (CERT) program is an all-risk, all-hazard training.
 This valuable course is designed to help you protect yourself, your family, your neighbors and your neighborhood in an emergency situation.